 Ergonomics is “an applied science concerned with designing and arranging things people use so that the people and things interact most efficiently and safely;” defined by Merriam-Webster.

 Above all, manufacturers aim for a highly efficient and safe work environment.
 Therefore, it stands to reason that ergonomics is critical to the success of an organization.
+But what is the best way to implement ergonomics in a manufacturing environment?

 Types of Ergonomics

 Physical ergonomics is the most commonly known form of ergonomics, and for good reason.
 It deals with the physical load on the human body when performing activities.
-Knowing physical ergonomics and how to integrate it heavily influences on-site safety.
+Understanding physical ergonomics and how to integrate it heavily influences on-site safety.

 Awkward body positioning, reaching overhead, and consistently repeating similar tasks are a few of the activities that OSHA identifies as causes of MSDs.